A Good Man in Africa (novel)

-A Good Man in Africa is William Boyd's first novel, published in 1981.
+A Good Man in Africa is the 1981 debut novel by British writer William Boyd.
 It won both the Whitbread Book Award for a first novel and the Somerset Maugham Award that year.

-Plot summary
+Plot

 Morgan Leafy is First Secretary to the British Deputy High Commission in Nkongsamba in the fictional West African country of Kinjanja.
 Leafy is unhappy in his post and struggles with various personal and professional difficulties.
 He becomes entangled in a range of problematic situations, including an affair with his boss’s daughter, a bribery scheme involving a local politician, and a medical crisis involving a venereal disease.

 Leafy is tasked with persuading a local politician, Sam Adekunle, to cooperate with the British High Commission.
 Meanwhile, he is dealing with his own failing health and a blackmail threat.
-His superior, Cecil Boss, pressures him to manage sensitive diplomatic issues, but Leafy is ill-equipped to do so.
+His superior, Arthur Fanshawe, pressures him to manage sensitive diplomatic issues, but Leafy is ill-equipped to do so.

 Dr Alex Murray, a local Scottish doctor, becomes involved when Leafy seeks medical treatment and later plays a role in dealing with a broader health emergency in the region.
 As political tensions rise and Leafy's plans unravel, he finds himself increasingly isolated and out of his depth.

 The novel concludes with Leafy facing the consequences of his actions, left with few allies and uncertain prospects.

 Publication

-Morgan Leafy also appears in two short stories, "Next Boat from Douala" and "The Coup" which concern his departure from Africa.
-The stories appear in the collection On the Yankee Station, published later in 1981, but as Boyd explained in an interview the collection was actually written before the novel, though Boyd claimed he had written both when he sent the collection to potential publishers.
-Hamish Hamilton agreed to publish the novel (as yet unwritten) and collection in that order, Boyd admits "So I said to my new editor, Christopher Sinclair-Stevenson, 'Look, the manuscript is in a shocking state, I just need a couple of months to knock into shape’, and I sat down and wrote A Good Man in Africa in a white heat of dynamic endeavour in three months at my kitchen table.
+Morgan Leafy also appears in two short stories, "Next Boat from Douala" and "The Coup", which concern his departure from Africa.
+The stories appear in the collection On the Yankee Station, published later in 1981, but as Boyd explained in an interview the collection was actually written before the novel, though he claimed he had written both when he sent the collection to potential publishers.
+Hamish Hamilton agreed to publish the novel (as yet unwritten) and collection in that order.
+Boyd admits: "So I said to my new editor, Christopher Sinclair-Stevenson, 'Look, the manuscript is in a shocking state, I just need a couple of months to knock into shape’, and I sat down and wrote A Good Man in Africa in a white heat of dynamic endeavour in three months at my kitchen table."